 The constructor of icat.client.Client takes the URL of the ICAT service as argument.
 It contacts the ICAT server, queries the version and stores the result to the attribute apiversion of the client object.
 Obviously, you'll need to change the variable url in this example to point to your ICAT server.

-If your ICAT server does not have a trusted SSL certificate you may get (depending on your Python version) an error instead:
+If your ICAT server does not have a trusted SSL certificate you may get an error instead: